-If you enrolled directly through us, you may cancel this Contract without cause at any time by giving us prior written notice.
-We may cancel coverage in accordance with state and federal law.
-Upon Contract cancellation, we refund any amount of any unearned premium we may have collected to you.
-Such payment constitutes a full and final discharge of all of our obligations under this Contract, unless otherwise required by law.
-We will continue to provide benefits for all Covered services received before the effective date of cancellation.
+You or your Group may cancel this Contract without cause at the end of any calendar month by giving 15 days prior written notice.
+Blue Cross may cancel this Contract in accordance with state and federal law.

+Upon Contract cancellation, we refund your Group the amount of any unearned prepaid subscription rates we hold.
+Such payment constitutes a full and final discharge of all our obligations under this Contract, unless otherwise required by law.
+We will continue to provide benefits for all Covered services received before the date of cancellation.